ORI-Muchim/AudioSR-Upsampling/Readme.md

 This is just an example, and it's okay to add more speakers.

-### When you put audio datasets in one folder, please unify all the extensions into one!
+### When you put audio datasets in one folder, please unify all the extensions into one.

 ## Usage